 What is a catheter?

-A catheter is a tube used to drain urine from the bladder.
+If you have problems emptying your bladder, your health professional may suggest using a catheter.
+A catheter is a thin, hollow tube that’s used to drain urine from your bladder.
+There are a few different types of catheter available – intermittent, indwelling and suprapubic.
+They are all inserted and used in slightly different ways.
 Catheters may be used when needed (intermittently), or on a more permanent basis.

 Long-term catheter use